Submissions/seneschal/docs/tech_specs.md

         * Your config file
         * "start"
 * Start the daemon like any other.
 (You could manually invoke `seneschald.py` with "start", but ... why?)
 * Stop the daemon by like any other.
-The manual method is either sending a SIGTERM or invoking `seneschald.py` with "stop", which just does the same thing.
+The manual method is either sending a `SIGTERM` or invoking `seneschald.py` with "stop", which just does the same thing.
 * When planning ahead for a stop, invoking `seneschald.py` with "drain" will notify to the daemon (by writing a special file) that it should postpone long-running local subprocesses, such as copies, until after "start" or "resume".
 The "drain" and "resume" events are idempotent.

+Note that if seneschald is submitting a job to a cluster or calling a webservice when `SIGTERM` is sent, then seneschald will not shutdown until after the cluster acknowledges the job (e.g. qsub exits) or the webservice returns.

-**Question:** Should the daemon remain in a drained state after restart?
+__Question:__ Should the daemon remain in a drained state after restart?
 Should this be a configuration option?

 ## Developer Needs